leandrocfe/filament-articles/form-builder/common-errors-to-avoid.md

 ```

 ### Conclusion
-Avoiding these common pitfalls will save you time and help ensure a smoother development experience with Filament.
+Avoiding these common errors will save you time and provide a smoother development experience with Filament.

-By understanding these patterns, you can build more reliable and maintainable forms in your projects.
+Additionally, it will deepen your understanding of Filament's features, enabling you to create more maintainable and reliable forms for your projects.

 Happy coding ;)